Wholesaling is one of the most popular strategies for new investors to get involved with because it can be done with limited funds and experience.

 Finding Great Deals

-A wholesaler without a good deal is like a butcher without any meat.
-It’s useless.
+Wholesaling real estate without a good deal is as impossible as being a great butcher without access to any meat.
+It’s not happening.
 Therefore, a wholesaler must become proficient and effective at building a pipeline of great real estate deals.

 I say “pipeline” because your goal as a wholesaler is likely not to do just one deal and be done.
 Your goal is probably to do a lot of deals.

 However, deals must be “massaged” into fruition and can take quite a bit of time.